AkhileshP19/akhileshp19/README.md

 ### 🛠️ My Featured Projects

 Here are some of the projects I've built.
-(I recommend pinning these to your profile too!)

 #### 1. [Doctor Appointment System](https://docy-talks.vercel.app/)
 * **Description:** A full-stack doctor appointment system with user authentication (Clerk.dev) and real-time video consultation features (Vonage).